grascii/grascii/docs/README.rst

 Grascii comes with a dictionary for the 1916 version of the Gregg Shorthand Dictionary.

-There is also the ability to package other words and derivatives into the dictionary used by Grascii Search.
+There is also the ability to build and install your own custom dictionaries.

 For more information, see :doc:`dictionary`.